GregReneris/leagacystfrancis/README.md

 NOTE: This is an old legacy branch for record keeping.
-The modern St.Francis House website is a on private branch elsewhere.
+The modern St.Francis House website is a on private repo elsewhere.

 Please reach out to Seattle U CS dept. St. Francis House, or myself for information regarding the latest website, hosting, and information if required.